relativitydev/file-migration-cli/README.md

 Based on this diagram, key features of the data workflow used by the File Migration CLI include:

-* **Accesses the source databases** - The File Migration CLI interacts directly with the databases on the source instance, so you must have SQL access to the source instance when executing a sync command.
+* **Accesses the source databases** - The File Migration CLI connects directly to the databases on the source instance, so you must have SQL access to the source instance when executing a sync command.
+You can use integrated or SQL authentication for this access.
+For more information, see [Before you begin](#before-you-begin).
 * **Retrieves metadata from source databases** - When you execute a sync command, the CLI retrieves the metadata for native files obtained from master, workspace, and Invariant databases on the source instance.
 * **Populates and updates local databases** - The CLI uses the metadata for native files obtained from the first execution of the sync command to set a baseline.
 It inserts new records with this metadata to the local database and persists this metadata for future comparisons.
-On subsequent executions of the sync command, the CLI updates the local database records with metadata about new files or changes to existing ones to maintains a series of deltas.
+On subsequent executions of the sync command, the CLI updates the local database records with metadata about new files or changes to existing ones to maintain a series of deltas.
 * **Sets up migration requests** - The deltas between the local databases and the source instance are used to determine which files have changed and may need to be migrated to a target instance.
 When you execute a migrate command, the CLI uses the Transfer API as the underlying technology for migration requests.
-* **Accesses source and target file shares** - During migration, the CLI moves the physical files from a file share on the source instance to a file share on the target instance.
-You must have direct access to the file shares on the source and target file servers when executing a migrate command.
-You must also have system admin permissions to the target instance.
+* **Accesses source and target file shares** - The CLI migrates the physical files from a file share on the source instance to a file share on the target instance.
+For this process, you must have direct access to the file shares on the source file servers.
+Depending on whether the file share is accessible, the Transfer API automatically chooses the _client_ for the target, such as direct, Aspera, or web.
+For this process, you must have system admin permissions to the target instance.
-* **Migrates files** - When you execute the migrate command, the CLI moves native files from the source to target instance based on the metadata persisted in the local databases, which identify deltas between the initial or later sync operations and the source instance.
-Using the deltas ensures that only new or modified files from the source instance are migrated, eliminating the need to move all files when a change occurs.
-The CLI moves the physical files to the target instance, but it doesn’t make any updates to the databases on the target instance.
+* **Migrates files** - When you execute the migrate command, the CLI migrates native files from the source to target instance based on the file details persisted in the local databases, which identify deltas between the initial or later sync operations, and the source instance.
+Using the deltas ensures that only new or modified files from the source instance are migrated, eliminating the need to migrate all files when a change occurs.
+The CLI migrates the physical files to the target instance.
+The migration doesn't make any updates to the target workspace or Invariant databases.

 </details>